GP ADHD Prescribing in Western Australia

 How long are ADHD wait times in Perth?

-ADHD specialist wait times in Perth currently range from 6 to 18 months, depending on the practitioner and whether you are seeking a public or private assessment.
+ADHD specialist wait times in Perth have historically ranged from 6 to 18 months, depending on the practitioner and whether you are seeking a public or private assessment.
 Regional WA faces even longer wait times due to limited specialist availability.
-The expansion of GP prescribing capacity aims to reduce these wait times significantly by providing an alternative pathway for adult ADHD diagnosis and treatment.
+With the first trained GPs now operating independently as of early 2026, patients aged 10 and older have an alternative pathway that is expected to reduce these wait times, particularly in areas where the 65 trained GPs are located across rural and metro WA.

 What ADHD training is available for WA GPs?